 Yes, wholesaling is profitable if carried out smartly.

-Wholesale real estate is not largely influenced by external factors like the real estate market, economy, recession, and home inventory.
+Wholesale real estate is not largely influenced by external factors like the economy, recession, and home inventory, before venturing in you should also analyze the Illinois housing market forecast 2023.
 Real estate wholesaling can be done any time of the year as long as people are willing to sell and buy unsold distressed properties.